Parents’ Guide to Sleep

 To be a smart napper:

-- sleep when baby sleeps.
-Take a 20-minute afternoon nap to wake up refreshed, alert, and in a better mood.
+- Sleep when the baby sleeps.
+Take a ten to 20-minute afternoon nap to wake up refreshed, alert, and in a better mood.

-- never nap more than 30 and less than 90 minutes.
-The body can fall into deep sleep, and waking from a deeper sleep too soon causes grogginess and disorientation.
+- Never nap for more than 20 minutes.
+The body can fall into a deep sleep, and waking from a deeper sleep too soon causes grogginess and disorientation.

 Establishing Healthy Sleep Habits for Infants

-Develop consistent daily routines for baby’s feeding, activity, and sleeping schedule to build trust and security.
+Develop consistent daily routines for the baby’s feeding, activity, and sleeping schedule to build trust and security.

 The second most popular is The Sleep Lady Shuffle created by family therapist Kim West, and dubbed “no-tears.”
-With the Sleep Lady Shuffle, you gradually distance yourself from your infant’s crib, reassuring and soothing through words only.
+With the Sleep Lady Shuffle, you wait until your infant is at least four months old.
+Then, gradually distance yourself from your baby’s crib, reassuring and soothing through words only.

-The goal is the same for all methods: train your infant to sleep through the night, and if they do wake up, to go back to sleep on their own.
+The goal is the same for all methods: train your infant to sleep through the night and cope with separation anxiety on their own.
+If they do wake up, they should be able to go back to sleep on their own.

 How to De-stress and Prepare for Bed